 Program Manager for Livelihood and Capacity Building

-Organization for Child Developme
+Organization for Child Development and Transformation (CHADET)

-nt and Transformation (CHADET)
+Organization for Child Development and Transformation (CHADET)

 [1] Standard Service Delivery Guidelines, for Orphan and Vulnerable Children’s Care and Support Programs, February 2010,Federal Democratic republic of Ethiopia, Ministry of Women’s Affairs